 Rooting = Place & Stability

 I have moved, moved again and moved some more.
 I learned early on to think of relocation as an adventure, just as much as it is an inconvenience.
 A new chapter in a book, until my book is complete.
-As long as I can make my work where I am, rooting is a temporary process, bound to end.

-Although we have all been limited in our movements and space over the last few years, I have recognized that my fibrous system, is a group of people (related and non-related) who have nourished me through all my seasons.
+Although we have all been limited in our movements and space over the last few years, I have recognized that my fibrous system is a group of people (related and non-related) who have nourished me through all my seasons.
 Even if they did not understand this art thing.
 They are my place of stability.
 They ground me, prepare me, inspire me, move me into action and relax me.
 Some are artists and some are not.
 Some are educators and some work in corporate.
 None are tethered to a place and understand that everything is temporary or negotiable.
 They all can have critical and honest conversations about race, space, sites and language.

 “ I'm the finalist, shinin like a rugged amethyst / And at your music conference, I'm the panelist / Listen close to my poetry, I examine this / like an analyst, to see if you can handle this.”